wallarm/product-documentation/docs/latest/api-sessions/overview.md

 The primary challenge the API Sessions address is the lack of full context when viewing only individual attacks detected by Wallarm.
 By capturing the logical sequence of requests within each session, API Sessions provide insights into broader attack patterns and helps identify the areas of business logic impacted by security measures.

+**As there are API sessions precisely identified by Wallarm, they**:

+* Make bot detection by API Abuse Prevention [more precise](#api-sessions-and-api-abuse-prevention).

 **As you have the API sessions monitored by Wallarm, you can**:

 * [Track user activity](exploring.md#full-context-of-threat-actor-activities) by displaying a list of requests made in a single session, so you can identify unusual patterns of behavior or deviations from typical usage.